Rare store sales data highlights Wal-Mart's China challenge

 Combined revenue at those 21 stores fell 6 percent to 26.6 billion yuan ($4.2 billion), the data show, illustrating Wal-Mart’s challenge to drive sales growth in the world’s second-largest economy, where retailers are under pressure from a cooling economy and the rise of shopping online.

-International firms from luxury brands such as LVMH (LVMH.PA) and Burberry (BRBY.L) to global auto makers, are feeling the pinch as China’s consumers tighten their belts.
+International firms from luxury brands such as LVMH and Burberry to global auto makers, are feeling the pinch as China’s consumers tighten their belts.

 The data, released in filings from a unit of state-backed conglomerate China Resources Corp (CRC), show no obvious single factor impacting performance at the stores, which vary in size and age.
 The 21 stores, located across China from Beijing to far-western Sichuan, employ some 30,000 staff, including more than 20,000 at a single outlet in the southern city of Shenzhen.
 Wal-Mart says it has more than 100,000 employees in China.